pavi2894/Resume/index.md

 ## 👩🏼‍🎓 Education

-**Master of Science in Computer Science ** specializing in track 'Machine learning' and 'Big data and large scale computing' from Aalto University, Finland <br> with 4.63 GPA
+**Honors in MS Computer Science ** specializing in track 'Machine learning' and 'Big data and large scale computing' from Aalto University, Finland <br> with 4.62 GPA

 **Bachelor of Technology in Computer Science** from Model Engineering College, India <br> with 8.13/10